Quite frankly, I think you don’t need to splash out on a superior level gi if you are just starting out in BJJ.

 Sleeves have large openings.
 This can pose a problem as they are pretty easy to grab a hold of.

 The pants have a good fit, and the skirt is just perfect for most sized athletes.
 The trousers are made from 10oz cotton.
 They are very durable and have a rope waist tie.
 The area from the knee to the shin is reinforced and so are all of the major stress points.

-However, this gi’s pants has one main negative.
-Because it was created in a classic style, has no ripcord technology, but we can live with this, although the cord can fray very easily and becomes difficult to knot.
+However, this gi’s pants have one main negative.
+Because it was created in a classic style, has no ripcord technology, but I can live with this, although the cord can fray very easily and becomes difficult to knot.